 As mid-November, THRIVE has distributed more than $1.8M in assistance to 328 Wards 7 and 8 families.
 We have also started a weekly grocery distribution, and are providing dry goods (hand soaps, a 64 oz. bottle of Tide, toilet paper and first aid kits) to clients working with THRIVE.

 Our community members are in deep need due to the COVID-19 pandemic.
 Many low-income families are struggling with employment, food security, and mental health.
 The holiday season is here, but celebrating with family and friends may not be a priority to everyone.
 Holiday Helpings this year is about turning tradition into progress, we’re providing the necessary tools for people to make their own decisions.
 This year Lauren Taylor, Representative Payee Benefits Coordinator, created a classy page to help raise funds for Holiday Helpings.
 We got the chance to speak with Lauren about her participation this year.

-Did you know that Bread for the City is a founding member of Thrive East of the River, an innovative cash transfer project?
-It’s true!
-We’re working together with three other nonprofits to provide 500+ households impacted by COVID-19 shutdowns with $5,500 in cash, groceries, diapers, and other dry goods; and assistance with financial counseling and job readiness.
+Community members explain the impact of Thrive East of the River.
+It’s a partnership between Bread for the City, 11th Street Bridge Park, Southeast Family Strengthening Collaborative, and Martha’s Table.
+We’re providing 500+ households impacted by COVID-19 shutdowns with $5,500 in cash, groceries, diapers, and other dry goods; and assistance with financial counseling and job readiness.